ioccc-src/winner/1992/adrian/README.md

 ### ADrian's GREP (adgrep)

-For those confused by the complexity of full-blown egrep style regular expressions, this program offers an alternative.
+For those confused by the complexity of full-blown `egrep(1)` style regular expressions, this program offers an alternative.
 It implements an equivalent search, using a deterministic finite automaton.

 A deterministic finite automaton consists of a finite set of states, along with transition rules to move from one state to another, an initial